best biceps workout

 1A.)
 AND 1B.)
 THE ‘BIG EXERCISE’

-As we always do in our perfect workouts, we’ll start this routine off with a compound exercise.
+As we often do in our workouts, we’ll start this routine off with a compound exercise.

-It’s a different variation of the curl: a Cheat Curl into a drop set with a Barbell Drag Curl.
-The Cheat Curl is a classic exercise that gives us an opportunity to create great eccentric overload because we are cheating a bit through the concentric curl portion of the exercise.
+It’s a different set of curl variations: a Cheat Curl into a drop set with a Barbell Drag Curl.
+The Cheat Curl is a classic exercise that gives us an opportunity to create great eccentric overload because we are cheating a bit through the concentric curl portion of the biceps movement.
 This arm movement is done with a supinated grip.

 This is a standing barbell curl with a cheat built into the movement.
-Choose a challenging weight and stand with feet shoulderwidth apart, taking a slightly wider grip than shoulder width and an underhand grip on the straight bar.
+Choose a challenging weight for this barbell bicep exercise and stand with feet shoulderwidth apart, taking a slightly wider grip than shoulder width and an underhand grip on the straight bar.

 Keeping your elbow tucked in, curl the bar with momentum and squeeze your biceps when you get to the top of the bar curl.
 Slowly lower the weight down to return to start.